karayabin/universe-snapshot/universe/Ling/Light_ExceptionHandler/doc/pages/conception-notes.md

 - an event listener will listen to all exceptions being dispatched
 - when such an event is detected, this plugin (Light_ExceptionHandler) will dispatch a log message on the exception channel (using the [Light_Logger](https://github.com/lingtalfi/Light_Logger)).
-- this plugin also provides a logger listener to write the exception to the **log/exception.txt** file
+- this plugin also provides a logger listener to write the exception to a **log/exception.txt** file (or any file you like)
 - other plugins can use our service to add their own callables, so that they can do extra actions upon an exception reception (such as sending emails for instance)